 The story takes you from America to Great Britain, to Syria, and then briefly to Istanbul, closing out in Pakistan.
 There are parallel stories of terrorism, family loyalty, political pressures, love, and patriotism, and it will really push you to think about your beliefs around each of those subjects.

 Home Fire is a page turner, and Kamila Shamsie is a talented writer.
 My favourite thing about her writing is the complexity of each character.
 I love reading books where you can really understand the backstory and motivations of all the characters.

 What I didn’t love, was the portrayal of love, lust, and religion so closely weaved together.
 While Aneeka’s character was clearly using her sexuality to control Eammon in parts of the book, lust and religion crossed to close to comfort for me.
-Maybe I’m just a prude but using her hijab (and removal of it) for seduction, her standing up after completing namaz prayers and promptly unbuttoning her shirt to excite him, and his comparison of kneeling for prayer versus a blow job, I felt uncomfortable with it.
+Maybe I’m just a prude but using her hijab (and removal of it) for seduction, her standing up after completing namaz prayers and promptly unbuttoning her shirt to excite him, and his comparison of kneeling for prayer to a blow job, I felt uncomfortable with it.
 A woman controlling a man with sex is not a new story line, but I couldn’t understand the need to bring religion there, to that part of the story.
 Maybe the author was trying to say that a hijab wearing Muslim woman could be just as a sexy and enticing as any other?
-Either way, a minor discomfort in an overall great read.

 For me Home Fire is a must read because of the author’s writing caliber.
 Compared to other reviewers, I was not quite as wowed by the ending, because I guessed it was coming.
 That being said, I still couldn’t put the book down and wanted to read it in the writer’s words.